dencangan/check-yo-wifi/README.md

 ![wifi_chart](Figure_1.png)

+## Windows 10
+Uses powershell commands to record signal and plots a line graph.
+Record time argument in seconds.
+See 'wifiSignalWin10.py' file.
+There are also commands to track 'Transmit/Receive (mbps)' rate too.

+## MacOs
+Records WiFi signal in dBm values and output grep to a txt file.

+On terminal<br>
+1. `$ chmod +x wifiSignalMacOS`<br>
+2. `./wifiSignalMacOS`<br>
+3. `Enter input integer (seconds).`

 Some other features to add in the future:
-- Add moving average
+- Add moving average.
+- Parse MacOS txt output to support plotting too.
-- Windows support only at the moment, will add MacOs and Linux too soon.
+- To add Linux support soon.